 New research shows people who consume lots of sugar are more than twice as likely to die from heart disease.
 Doctors say sugar feeds cancer and Alzheimer's.
 Then there's sugar's link to diabetes-and the list goes on.
-That's why making giving up sugar your New Year's Resolution, to include artificial sweeteners, could be the best think you could do for your health in the 2018.
+That's why making giving up sugar your New Year's Resolution, to include artificial sweeteners, could be the best thing you could do for your health in 2018.

 When we think of addiction, we tend to focus on drugs and alcohol.
 But more doctors now say sugar addiction is often overlooked as the destructive and deadly force it actually is.
 One of those physicians is sugar addiction specialist Dr. Vincent Pedre, Medical Director of Pedre Integrative Health and President of Dr. Pedre Wellness, based in New York City.

 "Sugar is the source of all chronic disease," he said, "We know that solid tumors, cancers, feed on sugar."